k2-fsa/icefall/docs/source/recipes/RNN-LM/librispeech/lm-training.rst

 .. _train_nnlm:

-Train an RNN langugage model
+Train an RNN language model
 ======================================

 If you have enough text data, you can train a neural network language model (NNLM) to improve